VijayRod/demo/container-storage/logs/azuredisk-security-byok.md

 ```

 ```
 # This is an optional vmss command.
-Replace the name of the VM Scale Set in the following command.
+Replace the name of the VM Scale Set and the instance ID in the following command.
 nodeResourceGroupName=$(az aks show -g $rgname -n $clustername --query nodeResourceGroup -otsv) az vmss show -g $nodeResourceGroupName -n aks-nodepool1-18780979-vmss --instance-id 0 --query storageProfile.osDisk.managedDisk.diskEncryptionSet